ErikDorstel/midiKnobs/README.md

     knob is the number of the analog input line (0-63) value is the analog level (0-127)

-The program scans for pots with changed values and send the new values immediately.
-Regardless, all 64 values are updated within 16 seconds.
+The program quickly scans for pots with changed values and immediately sends updates with the new values.
+A second slower loop not depends on level changes and sends updates for all pots within a 16 seconds period.